 \subsubsection{\textbf{Tree-based indexes: Chen et al.} \cite{10.1145/3451159}}

-Another tree-based index for alternation-based queries deals with the problem of reachability caused by non-tree edges by using graph decomposition.
+Another tree-based index for alternation-based queries uses graph decomposition to deal with the problem of reachability caused by non-tree edges.
 An input graph $G$ is decomposed into $\mathcal{T}$ and $G_c$. $\mathcal{T}$ is an extended spanning tree, and interval labeling can be used to process reachability within $\mathcal{T}$. $G_c$ is a graph summary, including reachability that cannot be covered by interval labeling.
 The decomposition is done recursively generating $(\mathcal{T}^i,G^i_c)$ where $i$ denotes the iteration, and continues until the decomposition result of a graph summary only contains an extended tree.
 The objective is to maximally leverage interval labeling to compress the transitive closure.
 Specifically, for each decomposition result $(\mathcal{T}^i,G^i_c)$, the interval labeling with histograms (see Section \ref{sec:jin-et-al}) is computed on $\mathcal{T}^i$, which is used as the index for $\mathcal{T}^i$.
-The series of the indexes on $(\mathcal{T}^1, ..., \mathcal{T}^i,...,\mathcal{T}^n)$ serves as the index.
-Query $Q_r(s,t,\alpha)$ is decomposed into subqueries that are processed using the series of the indexes.
+The series of the indexes on $(\mathcal{T}^1, ..., \mathcal{T}^i,...,\mathcal{T}^n)$ collectively constitutes the total index.
+Then, a query $Q_r(s,t,\alpha)$ is decomposed into subqueries that are processed using the series of the indexes.